What's behind Russia's disinformation campaign in Georgia? | DW | 24.11.2020

 These groups create a narrative that Georgia's other neighbors are causing problems, inciting Islamophobia, xenophobia and anti-Turkish sentiment, particularly in the border region of Adjara.
 A billboard put up by the Alliance of Patriots implied that the region was soon to be under Turkish occupation.
 Outcry from across the political spectrum and a legal challenge led to the billboard being taken down.

-The best way to defend against information warfare, he says, is by "strengthening emerging democracies."
+The best way to defend against information warfare, he said, is by "strengthening emerging democracies."

 Tamar Kintsurashivili has long been involved with media development projects in Georgia.
 She discusses disinformation issues and explains how fact-checking and Media and Information Literacy work together.